ArshanKhanifar/cheat_sheet/CHROME.md

 ## Deleting Specific History
 * Go to [my activity](https://myactivity.google.com/myactivity)
 * Search for what you want
-* In the three dots to the right of search bar: select 'Delete Results'
+* In the three dots to the right of search bar: select 'Delete results'